TaWWWhid/Bash-File_Explorer-_Project/README.md

+⚠️ Note: This script performs real file operations.
+It will genuinely create, delete, move, and edit files and folders on your system.
 # 🗂️ Bash File Explorer

 This is a terminal-based **File Explorer** built using **Bash scripting**, developed as part of an **Operating System course project**.
 It allows users to perform various file and directory operations from a user-friendly menu in the Linux terminal.